deytalytics/dataproductpoc-docs/dp-architecture.md

    * In a metadata database.
 This can be queried and metadata transferred into the enterprise data catalog.
 Either the metadata database or the enterprise data catalog can then provide the metadata to a data marketplace which users will use to search for data products.

 ### Addressable
-Data products will be able to provide target datasets which have standardised addresses e.g
+Data products will be able to provide target datasets which will be assigned standard addresses in the data marketplace
 ```
 acme.com/global/0.1/sales/0.1
 acme.com/global/divisionA/0.1/sales/0.1